 When someone suggests that an area with no security is inherently vulnerable, how is “well you just want guns so more people die” become a rational, even “better” response?

 Things will not get better under the current progressive milieu.
 As journalist Tim Pool observes “The ends don’t justify the means because you will never meet the end.
-If you live your life feeling you are justified in doing unjust things to find an unjust future, you will only create an unjust world.”
+If you live your life feeling you are justified in doing unjust things to find a ust future, you will only create an unjust world.”
 In other words, if you have to break this many eggs to make one damn omelette, you’re doing something wrong.

 What must happen is a return to original foundations of the West.
 The rational discussions of the Greeks, the transcendent morality of the Judeo-Christian worldview and the dreams of thinkers like John Locke that put the individual above the collective.
 The first pillar is the key to solving problems, the second pillar is the standard by which all must be held, and the third pillar is a bulwark against dangerous actions like coercion and gaslighting.